Clothing Manufacturing in Vietnam: 2026 Guide

 What is Vietnam's biggest weakness as a manufacturing base?

 The two biggest weaknesses are lead time and rising labor cost.
 Production runs 14-16 weeks vs. 6-8 weeks from Portugal or Turkey, which makes Vietnam a poor fit for fast-fashion drops or weekly reorders.
-Minimum wage rose 6% in July 2024, the largest single jump since 2019, and tier-1 capacity is tight through Q3 2026 (VITAS, 2025).
+Vietnam's regional minimum wage rose an average 7.2% effective January 1, 2026 under Decree 293/2025/ND-CP (Region 1 now about VND 5.31 million / US$202 per month), following a 6% rise in July 2024, and tier-1 capacity is tight through Q3 2026 (Vietnam Briefing, 2026).

 Which Vietnamese cities have the best clothing factories?